elejeune11/woundcompute/README.md

 ### Get a copy of the wound compute repository on your local machine

+The best way to do this is to create a GitHub account and ``clone`` the repository.
+However, you can also download the repository by clicking the green ``Code`` button and selecting ``Download ZIP``.
+Downloaded and unzip the ``woundcompute-main`` folder and place it in a convenient location on your computer.

 ### Create and activate a conda virtual environment

+1. Install [Anaconda](https://docs.anaconda.com/anaconda/install/) on your local machine.
+2. Create a virtual environment with conda:

+Note that once you have created this virtual environment you can ``activate`` and ``deactivate`` it in the future -- it is not necessary to create a new virtual environment each time you want to run this code (see also: [conda cheat sheet](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf)).

 ### Install wound compute